RyanClementsHax/notes/languages/css/css.md

 # CSS

-- tip: overriding css frequently (e.g. `!imporant`) is a sign that you need to make new classes/rules and that your css system is too complex
+## Overflow
-  - (think about how easy tailwind is to use because they have rules that work very well together with sensible defaults that are easy to override)
+- overflow hidden is really good for forcing border radius with overlapping content, but bad for tooltips that need to expand outside of that box

 ## Sticky